nebm51/err-shellexec/README.md

 Create a way for the executed scripts to communicate specific info back to the bot for relay to the chat channel in real time.

+This plugin is still a work in progress, but has reached a vaguely usable state.